Duke Energy restores power for - GuruFocus.com

 PR Newswire

-Since Thursday evening, power line technicians and other Duke Energy workers from the Carolinas, Ohio, Kentucky and Florida have been assessing damage and restoring outages.
-Wind gusts reached as high as 90 miles per hour in some areas, taking down trees, power lines and poles.
-The storm caused more than 200,000 power outages across nearly all of the 28 districts Duke Energy serves in Indiana.
+"We greatly appreciate our customers' ongoing patience during this multi-day power restoration process," said Stan Pinegar, president of Duke Energy Indiana.
+"Our crews are entering the final phase of restoration, which includes challenging and lengthy repairs to replace broken utility poles and restoring power lines in hard-hit areas.
+We appreciate the partnership of Indiana University and Indiana State University to help us stand up mustering locations and offer housing for crews working to get the lights back on."

-The company has brought in more than 1,000 additional crew members to supplement its statewide workforce.
-Duke Energy is moving crews to respond to the hardest hit areas in and around the Western and South-Central parts of the state, including Clay, Monroe, Putnam, Vermillion and Vigo counties.
+The western and south-central parts of the state, including Clay, Monroe, Putnam, Vermillion and Vigo counties, have been impacted by multiple waves of storms causing outages well into Saturday evening.
+Restoration to those areas will be a main area of focus today.

-Estimated restoration times – once determined for specific areas – will be posted at duke-energy.com/outages/current-outages later this evening and customers who are registered to receive Duke Energy text outage alerts will receive a text once an estimated restoration time is established for their location.
+Customers who are registered for Duke Energy text alerts will receive a text once an estimated restoration time is established for their location.
+(Sign up to receive outage alerts.)

-"I want to thank our customers for their patience and understanding as our crews work quickly and safely to restore power," said Anthony Brown, Duke Energy's Indiana storm director.
-"Every storm response is unique.
-Our crews in the field are working quickly and carefully, supported by many other teammates, to communicate with our customers and restore their power."
+The company also is providing estimated power restoration times for specific counties at duke-energy.com/outages.

 Duke Energy Indiana

-Duke Energy Indiana, a subsidiary of Duke Energy (NYSE: DUK), provides about 6,600 megawatts of owned electric capacity to approximately 890,000 customers in a 23,000-square-mile service area, making it Indiana's largest electric supplier.
+Duke Energy Indiana, a subsidiary of Duke Energy, provides about 6,600 megawatts of owned electric capacity to approximately 890,000 customers in a 23,000-square-mile service area, making it Indiana's largest electric supplier.

 Contact: McKenzie Barbknecht